Gissio/radpro/docs/manual.md

 ### Instantaneous rate

-Calculates the instantaneous radiation rate by dividing the number of pulses, minus one, by the time between the first and last pulse in the averaging period.
+Calculates the instantaneous radiation rate by dividing the number of pulses, minus one, by the time interval between the first and last pulse within the averaging window.

 The secondary view can be switched between:

 * **Bar view:** Shows radiation levels on a [logarithmic](https://en.wikipedia.org/wiki/Logarithmic_scale) scale, with each tick representing a tenfold increase in radiation, highlighting warning and alarm zones.
-* **Time view:** Displays the averaging period duration.
+* **Time view:** Displays the averaging time.
-* **Max view:** Shows the highest recorded rate.
+* **Max view:** Shows the highest measured rate.
 * **Rate view:** Displays the instantaneous rate in secondary units.

 The [confidence interval](https://en.wikipedia.org/wiki/Confidence_interval) indicates the range where the true rate lies with 95% probability, assuming stable radiation levels.
 For example, a rate of 1.000 µSv/h with a ±40% interval means the true rate is likely between 0.600 µSv/h and 1.400 µSv/h.
 A narrower interval reflects higher precision.